2023 Best Value Geological & Earth Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 Top 10 Best Geological & Earth Sciences Bachelor's Degree Schools

 Our analysis found Slippery Rock University of Pennsylvania to be the best value school for geological and earth sciences students who want to pursue a bachelor’s degree in the Middle Atlantic Region .
-Located in the distant town of Slippery Rock, SRU is a public college with a medium-sized student population.
+Located in the town of Slippery Rock, SRU is a public college with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at SRU are $14,615 per year.

 You’ll join some of the best and brightest minds around you if you attend Edinboro University of Pennsylvania.
 The school came in at #2 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the town of Edinboro, Edinboro is a public college with a small student population.
+Located in the fringe town of Edinboro, Edinboro is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Edinboro are $15,062 a year.

-The excellent bachelor’s degree programs at Clarion University of Pennsylvania helped the school earn the #3 place on this year’s ranking of the best value geological and earth sciences schools in the Middle Atlantic Region .
+A rank of #3 on this year’s list means Clarion University of Pennsylvania is a great value for geological and earth sciences students working on their bachelor’s degree.
 Located in the remote town of Clarion, Clarion University is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at LHU are $20,702 a year.